Maria Eisner

-Maria Eisner (Maria Eisner Lehfeldt; February 8, 1909, in Milan, Italy - March 8, 1991, in New York, New York) was an Italian-American photographer, photo editor and photo agent.
+Maria Eisner (/ˈaɪznər/; born Marie-Jeanne Eisner; also Maria Eisner Lehfeldt; February 8, 1909 – March 8, 1991) was an Italian-American photographer, photo editor and photo agent.
 She was one of the founders of Magnum Photos, and the first head of its Paris office.

 Origin

 Maria Eisner (born Marie-Jeanne Eisner) was the daughter of Emma (née Lederer) and Alfred Eisner, a merchant.
 Her Jewish parents had emigrated to the USA in 1886, were naturalised 1891, lived in Nebraska, then briefly in 1896 in Milan, where Maria was born in 1909.

 Early career

 Eisner studied in Germany and worked for the illustrated press from the age of twenty, was trained by Simon Guttmann, head of the very successful Berlin-based agency Dephot (Deutsche Photo Dienst), and her imagery attracted clients including Berlin publisher Martin Hürlimann.

 France and Alliance Photo agency

 From the 1920s, photographers from Germany, but also Hungary, took refuge in Paris, at the same time as the appearance of photographic magazines with a large circulation.
 The German group Ullstein, in particular, employed photojournalists who, fleeing from Nazism, brought their experience in this field to France.
 Charles Rado, founder of Rapho (1932), and Eisner of Alliance Photo agency, both came from Ullstein, as did Stefan Lorant, based in England, among others.

 Eisner fled Nazi Germany in 1932 to France where before the War she contributed photography to such journals as Paris Sex-Appeal In 1933 Eisner was Simon Guttmann's representative in Paris, which she continued after the inception, with Fritz Goro, of the agency Anglo-Continental Press-Photo Service in mid 1934, which lasted only a few months, then decided to put her experience in the illustrated press at the service of photographers.